 Moreover, after realising the lack of excitement as expressed through the poster, I decided to incorporate a dripping blood effect onto the "III" of the title.
 Furthermore, I favoured a more captivating effect, this of which I was to achieve by linking the poster visuals with the Title in a coupled approach.
 This signifies to the audience the relationship and impact of time within the plot.
 The left side of the title incorporates less string, while the right provides an overwhelming extent which is to be seen as a reflection to the plot thickening.

-I added a tagline and social medias to follow the typical conventions associated with a respectably credited thriller film poster. shadow itself represents the blocking out of light, the addition of shadows behind the varying text formats symbolise a lurking darkness, which can be further connoted to resemble uncertainty
+I added a tagline and social medias to follow the typical conventions associated with a respectably credited thriller film poster.
+A shadow itself represents the blocking out of light, the addition of shadows behind the varying text formats symbolise a lurking darkness, which can be further connoted to resemble uncertainty.

 Film posters are used to help promote and market a film.
 Typically, many films have one main poster (called a teaser poster/ advance poster) this contains a basic image or design without including too much information, the purpose of teaser posters is to initiate awareness and the initial buzz for the film.
 This is then followed by a series of posters (called character posters) which usually contain an ensemble cast presented in a set of character posters.
 This reveals a little more information about the film.